Skip to content

 A console table next to a couch with a lamp on it in a dark cinematic glow

 A narrow console table in an entryway gives you a landing zone without turning the door into a traffic jam.
-A console table behind couch placement is equally practical, it gives you lamps, a drink surface, and a way to make a floating sofa feel intentional.
+A console table behind couch placement is equally practical.
+It gives you lamps, a drink surface, and a way to make a floating sofa feel intentional.

 Part II: Visual Weight, Why Rooms Feel Bottom Heavy